About Cost to Renovate

 Cost to Renovate is an independent publisher.
 The site is a small operation - not a large media company with a newsroom - and we think it's important to be upfront about that.
 We do the research, write the guides, build the calculators, and maintain the data ourselves.

-What that means in practice: we lean heavily on rigorous, transparent methodology rather than appeals to authority.
+What that means in practice: we lean on a documented, transparent methodology rather than appeals to authority.
 Every cost range cites at least two independent sources (HomeGuide, Homewyse, Fixr, RSMeans, BLS wage data).
 Regional multipliers are calculated from BLS occupational wage data.
 When sources disagree, we publish the full range rather than picking a convenient middle number.

 We use modern tools - including AI-assisted research and drafting - to scale the work, but every cost figure is grounded in cited public data, and the methodology behind any number is documented and reproducible.
 If you ever spot something that looks off, please email us at editor@costtorenovate.com - reader corrections are taken seriously.